Rochester Nursing Home Negligence Law Firm, Representing Victims of Abuse, Neglect, Negligence and Wrongful Death

-- Medication Errors – effective administration of medicine is integral to appropriate care of a nursing home resident.
-If staff is not provided the correct medicine, or is too overworked to provide it at requested intervals, serious medical issues can occur.
+- Medication Errors – effective administration of medicine is integral to the appropriate care of a nursing home resident.
+If staff is not provided the correct medicine or is too overworked to provide it at requested intervals, serious medical issues can occur.

 - Changes in Behavior – if your loved one is suddenly acting frightened of staff, this may be an indication that physical or verbal abuse is occurring.
 Further, if dementia or cognitive functional decline increases, this may be an indicator that a resident is suffering from an infection, such as a UTI, or has suffered an injury they are unable to describe.

 - Unexplained Injuries or Death – if an accident occurs at a Rochester nursing home, staff should contact you in real-time to tell you what happened.
 If you notice unexplained injuries, such as broken bones, fractures or bruising, and staff cannot explain how it happened, they may be covering up negligence or abuse.

 Can a Nursing Home be Sued for the Actions of Its Employees?

 Yes.
 Under the principle of respondeat superior, employees are considered to be the agents of their employers, which means that you can sue an employer for the misconduct of its employees.
 This is important because, if your claim is large, the employee is unlikely to possess the financial resources to pay a judgment against him.

 This principle also applies to a situation where a nursing home resident is hurt by another resident rather than by an employee.
 In this case, you would have to prove that the employee was negligent because, for example, he failed to properly supervise the residents.

 How Does a Wrongful Death Lawsuit Base on Nursing Home Abuse Work?